Lord Advocate: Legal functions

-Crown Agent
+Crown Office

-The Crown Agent is the principal legal adviser to the Lord Advocate on prosecution matters.
-He or she also acts as Chief Executive for the department and as solicitor in all legal proceedings in which the Lord Advocate appears as representing his or her own department.
+The Crown Office and Procurator Fiscal Service is headed by the lord advocate and the solicitor general for Scotland, and is the public prosecution service in Scotland.
+It also carries out functions which are broadly equivalent to the coroner in common law jurisdictions.
+Incorporated within the Crown Office is the legal secretariat to the lord advocate.
+The crown agent is the principal legal adviser to the lord advocate on prosecution matters.
+He or she also acts as chief executive for the department and as solicitor in all legal proceedings in which the lord advocate appears as representing his or her own department.

 They issue general instructions for the guidance of Crown counsel, procurators fiscal, sheriff clerks and other public officials; transmit instructions from Crown counsel to procurators fiscal about prosecutions; and in consultation with the Clerk of Justiciary, arrange sittings of the High Court of Justiciary.
 At trials in the High Court in Edinburgh, they attend as instructing solicitor.
 They are assisted by other senior legal, managerial and administrative staff.

-The Crown Agent also holds the office of King's and Lord Treasurer's Remembrancer.
+The Crown Agent also holds the office of king's and lord treasurer's remembrancer.
+The lord advocate is one of the commissioners for the keeping of the Regalia of Scotland.